-Sirens positioned throughout campus and Starkville may be used to warn campus.
-If the sirens are activated, seek safety immediately.
-Additional information will be shared through other Maroon Alert channels as soon as it becomes available.
-Sirens are tested at noon on the first Tuesday of each month, during clear weather.
+Outdoor Warning Sirens are positioned throughout campus and Starkville and may be used to notify the campus community of approaching severe weather.
+Additional information and updates may be shared through @MaroonAlert on Twitter.
+Outdoor Warning Sirens are tested at noon on the first Tuesday of each month during clear weather.